By, Phillip B. Price, Sr. ©, DUI Board Certified in DUI Defense Attorney

 Having a record of an arrest or criminal charge can make it more difficult to find a good job and can prove an embarrassment, even where the charge is ultimately resolved in your favor.
 Having that old arrest and charge expunged from your record can help.
 However, getting a charge expunged is not guaranteed.
 The district attorney and any “victim” can object to the court granting the charge, and the judge ultimately makes the decision whether or not to grant an expungement.
 Having a attorney who knows the law to help you each step of the process can help maximize your change of success.

-A quick call to Price, Flowers & Ward Law Firm for quick, free, no obligation, phone consultation can help you determine if an expungement proceeding is right for you.
+A quick call to Price Law Firm PC for quick, free, no obligation, phone consultation can help you determine if an expungement proceeding is right for you.
 Call today at 256-536-6000.

 Utah is poised to be the first state in the country to adopt .05 as the standard for driving under the influence of alcohol.
 Alabama’s DUI law could see the same change in the future.
 The Los Angeles Times is reporting that legislators in Utah have passed a law lowering the legal BAC for drivers to .05.
 It is expected that the governor will sign it into law.
 For many years now .08 has been the legal standard in all 50 states.
 Before that, .10 was the ubiquitous standard in America.
 The .05 standard has become the predominant legal limit throughout much of Europe, and the National Transportation Safety Board has been pushing for the stricter standard for years.
 This is just the first domino.
 We will likely see the .05 standard enacted in other states, including potentially Alabama in a the next few years.